quangthangisme/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case 4: Filter all Contacts using some identifiable feature**
+**Use case 4: Filter all contacts using some identifiable feature**

 **MSS**
 1. User requests to filter all contacts using some specific criteria.